solyoma/FalconCalc/README.md

   Every Windows version has a desktop calculator with many features but FalconCalc offers many unique features not found in them:

-    - FalconCalc continuously evaluates expressions as they are entered that may contain built-in and *user defined* constants and functions of any number of arguments.
+    - FalconCalc continuously evaluates expressions, that may contain built-in and *user defined* constants and functions of any number of arguments, as they are entered.

     - *Numbers* may be entered in decimal, hexadecimal, octal or binary notation or as character strings.
              Examples       number string        what it is          decimal value